 The first is Magic Cargo, which allows for a 0.5 m3 increase in cargo volume and the possibility of loading long objects like pipes or ladders reaching up to 3.4 m of load length.
 For more space, you can raise the seat on the passenger side and use the compartment underneath for boxes or fragile objects.
 There is also a rotating tray table to turn the Doblò cabin into a mobile office.

 The second magic item is the mirror, which is a 5inch digital rearview mirror providing three different views: a rearview mirror, a complete view of the blind spot area and a rear parking camera view all of which aim to improve visibility and safety.
 There’s also the magic plug, which allows you to use the electricity in the battery for specific conversion needs like a cargo fridge or a workbench for power tools.

-Compare the costs of many of the UK's most popular destination charging networks using our destination cost comparison tool.
+Compare the charging costs of the UK's most popular destination charging networks using our destination charging cost comparison tool,